-If you have missing teeth, our dentists can restore both function and appearance with dental implants.
+If you have missing teeth, Dr. Grant Olson can restore both function and appearance with dental implants.
 An alternative to traditional tooth restoration options, dental implants can offer a more permanent and natural solution to enhance your smile and improve chewing and speaking.
 Unlike conventional crowns, bridges, and dentures, dental implants are supported by a titanium post placed into the bone, making them a permanent part of your mouth and mimicking your natural teeth in the way they look and feel.
 They do not move or slip along the gumline, and they require no extra maintenance beyond regular brushing and flossing.
 These innovative solutions for replacing missing teeth have been revolutionary in the restorative dentistry field, and we are proud to offer them to our patients here in Springfield.

 To learn more about dental implants, we invite you to view the detailed sections below, or contact Innovative Dental today to schedule an appointment.